Hybried8/ios101_prework/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of the project:

 <!-- <img src='https://imgur.com/v6t6FDi'/> -->
 ![](ezgif.com-video-to-gif_1.gif)

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with ...
+GIF created with imgur
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows